PetrKorab/Arabica/README.md

 The implemented model is **VADER** (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.

 It was developed by:
-*Hutto, C.J. & Gilbert, E.E.
-(2014).
+*Hutto, & Gilbert, 2014.
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.*

-Structural breaks in the time series are identified with the Fisher-Jenks algorithm, or **Jenks Optimisation Method** proposed initially by:
+Structural breaks in the time series are identified with the Fisher-Jenks algorithm, or **Jenks Optimisation Method** (Jenks, 1977.

-*Jenks, G.F.
-(1977).
 Optimal data classification for choropleth maps.
 Kansas.
 University.
 Dept. of Geography-Meteorology.
-Occasional paper no. 2.*
+Occasional paper no. 2.)

 ``` python
 def coffee_break(text: str,                 # Text